Enchanted Hills Camp and Retreat serves blind children, teens, adults, deaf-blind, seniors, as well as families of the blind.

 The experience of summer camp holds countless opportunities for enjoyment and learning in many a young person’s life.
 Whether it’s exploring a trail in the woods or creating a skit as a team to perform in front of an audience, camp provides a wealth of structured and unrestricted moments that contribute to childhood socialization, growth and development.

 Enchanted Hills Camp Sessions begin in Summer 2020.
-Applications open in January.
+Applications open Monday, February 3, 2020.
 Here’s a sample of what’s in store at Enchanted Hills Camp in 2020.

 Founded in 1950 by Rose Resnick, Enchanted Hills was the first camp of its kind on the West Coast, to fill a void as there was not one recreational facility for blind children to explore, thrive and gain confidence.
 Owned and managed by the LightHouse, Enchanted Hills retains much of its original character while benefitting from constant structural improvements.